 The IFRS 9 Committee has reviewed the inputs and assumptions for IFRS 9 ECL measurement in light of available information.
-While it is challenging to estimate the impact of COVID-19 on our ECL estimates as the situation is still evolving, it is expected to have a deep impact on the macro-economic environment.
-The Bank has assessed the impact of the crisis and changed the weightages assigned to the scenario probabilities of its ECL models from a 20% weightage to the upward scenario as of 31 December 2019 to a 0% weightage to the upward scenario as of 31 December 2020.
-Had adverse scenario for corporate portfolio of investments in Islamic financing and other financial assets been increased from 20% by another 10%, or for retail portfolio of investments in Islamic financing been increased from 35% to another 10%, impairment loss allowance would increase by AED 31.5 million.
+The macro-economic environment is recovering from the impact of COVID-19 and since the situation is still evolving, the Bank, has assessed the impact of the crisis and used only 20% weightage to the upward scenario as of 31 December 2021.
+Had adverse scenario been increased from 40% by another 10%, impairment loss allowance would increase by AED 29.2 million.

 The Bank considers a range of possible outcomes and their respective probabilities, and to apply judgement in determining what constitutes reasonable and forward looking information.
 The volatility caused by the current situation has been reflected through adjustment in the methods of forward looking scenario construction.
 These adjustments reflect the macroeconomic overlays as suggested in the Joint Guidance Note on IFRS 9 by CBUAE.
-The most significant period-end assumptions used for ECL estimate has been reported in note 4(ii) (a) (VII).
+The most significant period-end assumptions used for ECL estimate includes next 5-year are detailed in note 4(ii)(a) (VII).

 Judgement is also required in estimating EAD, particularly for Islamic financing commitments, including letters of credit and guarantee, and revolving credit facilities such as credit cards, where deterioration in the macro economic environment is generally accompanied by an increase in the volumes and duration of the drawdowns.
-Credit conversion factor used by the Bank for unutilized limits has been set at 20%, thus stressing EAD to current situation.
+Credit onversion factor used by the Bank for unutilized limits has been set at 20%, thus stressing EAD to current situation.